Stress Affects Your Body and Mind

 6. Light headedness, faintness, dizziness

-7. Ringing, buzzing or “popping sounds
+7. Ringing, buzzing or popping sounds

-8. Frequent blushing, sweating
+8. Frequent blushing or sweating

-9. Cold or sweaty hands, feet
+9. Cold or sweaty hands and feet

 10. Dry mouth, problems swallowing